Includes latest changes in MIM 2016 Service Pack 2 and updated guidance on deprecated features

 As noted above, the MIM 2016 SP2 portal is supported on SharePoint 2019.

 With SP2 we are able to use group managed service accounts for the core MIM services for the first time, as well as the web sites underlying the three portals (MIM Portal, SSPR Registration and SSPR Reset).
 In addition, we now have the option to install in an environment where only TLS 1.2 is permitted.

 Many documented attacks on corporate networks have been shown to have used stolen admin credentials to create backdoors, which are then used to steal data over a long period of time.

-Microsoft is continuing to invest in the product as a general platform for the implementation of custom solutions.
-FIM 2010 delivers a portal solution based on a web service – and we at Oxford Computer Group have developed both complementary and replacement solutions based on this web service (for example, our customised FIM Portal, and our identity solutions for mobile phones).
+Microsoft is continuing to invest in MIM as a general platform for the implementation of custom solutions.
+FIM 2010 delivered a portal solution based on a web service – and Oxford Computer Group has developed both complementary and replacement solutions based on this web service (for example, our customised MIM Portal, and our identity solutions for mobile phones).
 MIM delivers even more web services to enhance our ability to build solutions:

 - Web Service for Certificate Management

 These are REST web services which allow developers to integrate identity and access processes into their solutions.